 I’ve discussed elsewhere some of the causes behind this state of affairs, as I see them.
 Some are quite general to academia, such as the “grantification of everything.”
 Others are rather specific to linguistics itself, such as the ongoing erasure of any real theoretical syntax in favor of a kind of “syntactified semantics”, a trend for which Chomsky’s so-called Minimalism has proven to be a powerful accelerant.2

-This last part is in some sense “old news”; but some of what the passage of time has afforded me is the realization that my alma mater, and several of my PhD advisors in particular, were and are complicit in the linguistics-specific trends in question.
+This last part is in some sense “old news”; but one thing the passage of time has afforded me is the realization that my alma mater, and several of my PhD advisors in particular, were and are complicit in the linguistics-specific trends in question.
 In fact, I would go as far as to say that alongside UMass Amherst, MIT has been Ground Zero for this syntactified-semantics-in-lieu-of-syntax movement that has taken hold of theoretical linguistics (at least of the generative kind).
 Speaking of the passage of time, I now remember that one of my MA advisors back at Tel Aviv University warned me of this, regarding MIT.
 (That person’s advice was that I should nevertheless still go to MIT to pursue my PhD, but be vigilant about this particular point once I get there.)
 Unfortunately, I think I was approximately 15 years away, back then, from being able to truly understand what that person meant.
 Live & learn.

 As I write this, I have been thinking a lot about some of my contemporaries who have left theoretical linguistics for other (which more or less entails “greener”) pastures.
 Some of them maintain a toe or two in the academic world: zero-FTE academic appointments, guest lectures, even sometimes the occasional publication in an academic publishing venue.
 I should probably file this away in the “things that might change when more time passes” drawer, but I’m struck by the visceral reaction I have when I try to project myself into that posture.
 I actually had two papers at fairly advanced stages of the publication pipeline (these two, it should be said, were slated to appear in edited volumes, not in journals; but still…), which I myself nixed following my resignation.
 One or both of them may still come out, since I gave the editors carte blanche to do with the manuscripts as they please – anything from discarding them to publishing them as-is to publishing them with a note explaining why they might be unpolished/unproofread/whatever – but I can honestly say it wouldn’t make much of a difference to me one way or another.
 The manuscripts are still downloadable from my old academic homepage anyway, so it’s not like the scholarship has been retcon’d.
 If someone wants to pick up the thread, it’s there for them to do so.
 What’s changed, I guess, is that if they don’t want to pick up the thread, it’s just as well, as far as I’m concerned.
 That is a very strange thing to feel, but there you have it.